untoldgarden/meadow-manual/image-tracking.md

 1. Import the images you want to track into your project.
 Make sure to only use `.png` or `.jpg` images.
 Please note `.jpeg` images are not supported, just change the extension to `.jpg`.
 2. Make sure to enable the `Read/Write` option in the import settings for the images.

+Please note that you should not create a `Reference Image Library` in Unity.
+Meadow will create this automatically when you upload your experience.

 ![alt_text](images/image-import-settings.webp "Image Import Settings")

 ## Add the Tracked Images component